funcodegames/funcodegames/README.md

 # funcodegames
-A collection of fun code games that help kids learn to code
+A collection of fun code games that help kids learn to code.
+They are in order from easy to harder but all a lot of fun!

-Easy
 Scratch!
 https://scratch.mit.edu/